-The Olympic Games were started by the Greeks in 776BC to honour the god Zeus - so why do we still celebrate and compete today?
+The Olympic Games were started by the Greeks in 776 BC to honour the almighty king of the gods, Zeus.
+776 BC?!
+That’s a seriously long time ago!
+So why do we still celebrate and compete today?

 The Olympic Games is all about winning… right?
 Wrong!
 In this KS2 drama workshop, we use creative activities to explore inspirational stories of resilience and good sportsmanship.
 Taking part in competitions can place so much focus on the end goal, it’s easy to forget that dedication and discipline can also lead to great success.
 Together, let’s encourage your class to explore the reasons why taking part in sports can be so rewarding, even if they don’t always win.

 **You can now join us online and browse an exciting digital library of educational videos for primary pupils, including Culture workshops.
 Click here to visit Uno.**